 The terms of credit limit agreements of the Company include covenants that specify that if the covenants are breached, the lender optionally has the right to demand early repayment of the loan.
-The tables presented in Note 24.4. of the Financial Statements 2019, show the levels of financial covenants specified in the terms of the loans and the corresponding values at 31 December 2019.
+The key figures used in the calculation of covenants have been calculated in accordance with the calculation formulas in the loan agreement.
+The tables presented in Note 6.2.4 of the Financial Statements 2021, show the levels of financial covenants specified in the terms of the loans and the corresponding values at 31 December 2021.

-9.2.3.4 Compliance risks
+8.2.3.4 Compliance risks